"New Age, Feminist Answers"

 All this, and the movie’s graphic foul language and disturbing sexual content, drive FOR COLORED GIRLS into unacceptable territory.
 Since 76% of Americans say they are Christian, this is likely to hurt the movie’s chances at the box office, as MOVIEGUIDE® has proven time and time again for more than 25 years.
 Explicit heresy, as well as explicit sexual content, tends to turn off most American moviegoers, as well as moviegoers overseas.
 After all, more than 2.3 billion people in the world consider themselves to be Christian, though many are more liberal, and hence more theologically aberrant or heretical, than others.
 One can depict the harsh realities of sinful lives, however, without resorting to graphic content, much less values and ideologies implicitly or explicitly condemned by the Word of God, the Bible.

+FOR COLORED GIRLS is an adaptation by Tyler Perry of a famous 36-year-old stage play with a much longer name.
+The play is actually a set of 20 poems about love, rape, abandonment, abortion, racism, and domestic violence.
+The poems are read, and sometimes danced, by seven different African American women representing the seven colors of the rainbow.
+Perry, who was raised by his mother, aunt and grandmother, took about 14 of the poems and wove an interconnected story focusing on nine different women in Harlem, interspersed with the play’s poetic monologues.
 Though slightly outdated like its source, the movie offers excellent direction and some heartbreaking, soaring moments that may inspire some viewers, or even many.
 The focus is not quite there, however, because of too many interlocking characters.
 Sadly, the acceptability of the movie’s content falls way short because of far too much foul language, many frank and sometimes disturbing sexual references, a goofy religious character mocking Evangelical Christians, and a concluding line of dialogue from the play showing the original author’s left-wing, New Age pagan, feminist empowerment ideology.
 Taken together, these motifs make FOR COLORED GIRLS unacceptable for media-wise moviegoers.